vidraj/segmentace/README.md

 ## Installation

 1. Install the Python MorphoDiTa bindings (ufal.morphodita package) from PyPI.
-Typically, you'd do this by typing `pip install --user ufal.morphodita` into your terminal.
+Typically, you'd do this by typing `pip3 install --user ufal.morphodita` into your terminal.
 2. Then, type `make download` to fetch the necessary models and data.
 It downloads MorphoDiTa 2016.11 models into czech-morfflex-pdt-161115/ and DeriNet 1.4 to derinet-1-4.tsv.gz

 ## Usage